tbal999/n2n-encryption/README.md

 # n2n-encryption
-it's a n to n key / string encryption in go
+it's a randomly generated key encryption tool in go

 1) type in a string
 2) encode